By: ISU Communications and Marketing Staff

 "It is important the each of us becomes more aware of all forms of diversity on campus, from religion to social class," Barratt said.
 "In this way we can begin to be more inclusive and work with each other more justly"

 Barratt has also parlayed his speaking experience into opportunities to assist in staff development training at universities across the United States.
 He is scheduled to assist Indiana University-Bloomington train their residence life staff about social class and the issues that they'll confront in their roles.
-He'll also be assisting Butler University in training they will be providing for their counselling center interns.
+He'll also be assisting Butler University in training they will be providing for their counseling center interns.

 His book, which was recently published by Stylus Publishing is a more comprehensive look at his research and seeks to help readers understand more about social class and the practical application it has to anyone's life.
 Additional information about the book may be found at http://stylus.styluspub.com/Books/BookDetail.aspx?productID=278156